I cannot resist inserting a note or two on cultural attitudes.

 Another aspect for northern European visitors is the volume of conversation.
 A quiet discussion between friends will be held so that anyone within a 25m radius can listen in.
 A more heated discussion, say about football, could reach up to 50m or more.
 Music is of course loved by everyone, so that what one person plays has to be heard by as many people as possible.
 This is especially true of weddings, where the noise radius can reach up to several kilometres; with the natural amphitheatre created by Risan’s geography, this is particularly true here.

-Montenegrins are wedded to their mobile phones.
+Montenegrins are wedded to their mobile phones, and God did them an injustice by not giving them 3 hands.
 There are about 2 mobile phones per head of the population (Bloomberg gives 2.1 as at 2011, Wikipedia 1.8 as at 2015).
 Either way, there are a lot.
 If ever the police start stopping motorists for using a mobile phone while driving, they will be causing major traffic jams.
 To see a motorist NOT use a mobile phone while driving is something to remark on!
 Especially negotiating some of the narrow hair-pinned roads away from the main highways!

 The other aspect of their use of a mobile is that they don’t really need to.
 The person at the other end can probably heard them without a phone, as they speak, or more accurately shout, at high volume.
 Possibly it has something to do with their being a mountain people used historically to communicating across mountain valleys.